Above photo: Poor Clare Collettines of Roswell, NM

 - Romana – Opus Dei: Eucharistic Adoration

-- Oratorian Fathers and Brothers St. Mary’s has perpetual adoration: https://www.oldstmarys.org/adoration/
+- Oratorian Fathers and Brothers at St. Mary’s have perpetual adoration: https://www.oldstmarys.org/adoration/

 - Vespers with Benediction with Oratorians